devopspradeepyadav/website/README.md

-# website
+# Website
-My website and its devlopment journey
+My website and its development journey